isabella232/marketing-1/IMC/personas/RebeccaRoberson.md

 Teach students the basic methods of organizing and graphing data

 ## Biggest Challenges
-To make sure that students are confident to what they learned in class and use it in real life
+Not sure if her teaching methods are effective or not To make sure that students are confident to what they learned in class and use it in real life

 ## Reports to